whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     Therefore, I recommend you buy a supported USB wireless adapter.
 Refer to chris1111's [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for listed devices and the installation package.
 Continuity still cannot be implemented.

-2. There is no firmware uploader in macOS for the SD card reader RTS5129 as of now.
+2. There is no firmware uploader in macOS for the SD card reader RTS5129 as of now, so it is disabled in macOS.
 Refer to [this guide](https://github.com/ManuGithubSteam/XiaoMi-Pro-2018-HackintoshOC/wiki/2.0-Setup-SD-Card-Reader) to use it through VMWare.
 3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
 Therefore, a compatible external graphics card is required and is to be connected via mini PCIe.
 Flashing a modded UEFI image or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU, latter being the preferred method.
 4. A GPU with GOP driver embedded VBIOS is necessary so that the user would not have to switch between `PC` mode and `HDMI` mode from UEFI Setup / OpenCore bootpicker and OS the machine booted into.
-5. On non-Windows, ALC282 produces noise when the computer boots or shuts down.
+5. On OS other than Windows, ALC282 produces noise when the computer boots or shuts down.
 Disabling sound output by switching to `HDMI` mode cuts off the internal sound output which still preserves internal sound input.
 One may contribute by creating a layout for this machine.

 ## UEFI setup
 ### Using modded Aptio Setup Utility image